 If a child has a behavioural problem that persistently prevents them achieving, whether it disrupts the rest of the class or not, they may be considered to have a special educational need.
 An individual teacher's concerns are immediately shared with the SENDCO and possible types of action are discussed depending on the severity of the problem.
 Once a careful assessment of the behaviour and its causes has been identified then a planned Individual Education Programme can be devised.
 It is then reviewed in the normal way as outlined in the SEN policy.
-This programme may include modifications to the school's normal behavioural procedures and/or the drafting of an individual behaviour contract.
-For example, where a child has anger management problems, they may be given the option to take 'time out' time to calm down.
+This programme may include modifications to the school's normal behavioural procedures and/or the drafting of an individual behaviour contract using a PBSP (Positive Behaviour Support Plan and pupil script -see template on p.
+10 and 11)

+Where a child has specific challenges in abiding by school rules, they may need to be offered 'time out' opportunities to calm down.
 In this instance, the nurture room in KS1 and pastoral room in KS2 can be used for de-escalation.
 Where a child has social and communication difficulties, they may find it very difficult to understand someone else's point of view.
 Additional restorative work such as going through a 'social story' to try and make a better choice next time may be effective in these instances.